A “backlink” is one of the most used words in the world of search engine optimization (SEO).

 With that said, this method is not very popular these days because finding a legal web directory is not easy.
 You must especially avoid those web directories that ask you to create a backlink to their website to get your website into their directory.

 Also important: If you are using any automatic direct submission tactics, stop doing so right away.
 Automatic website submissions will cause your blog to appear as spam, and it can cost you a lot in terms of your domain authority or even the complete removal of your blog from search engines.

 I hope this article will help you understand the basics of backlinks in SEO, and why you should start working on getting backlinks for your blog.

 Do you currently work on getting backlinks for your blog?
 Tell us about your experiences in the comments section below.

-If you find the information in this post useful, please share it with your friends and colleagues on Facebook, Twitter, and Google Plus!
+If you find the information in this post useful, please share it with your friends and colleagues on Facebook, Twitter, and LinkedIn!